Vrededorp, Gauteng

 The adjacent suburb of Pageview, along with the part of Vrededorp populated by non-whites, south of 11th Street, were commonly and onomatopoeically known as "Fietas" after the Men's Outfitters that traded from 14th street in Vrededorp - hence "Fitters" and "Fittas" or, as commonly spelled, "Fietas".
 The then well-known 14th street was the area's business lane where everybody from across Johannesburg met to snatch up bargains.
 Most shopkeepers stayed in apartments on top of their shops.

 Vrededorp is sometimes incorrectly regarded as being synonymous with Fietas, however, the bulk of Vrededorp (unlike Pageview) was always a white area, and not a part of Fietas.

 History

 Vrededorp ("Village of Peace"), was named as such in 1895 because of the decision taken to give poor people squatter rights in the area.
 The idea was that these rights could later be transferred to the heirs of the people that were granted initial squatter rights.
 After the Anglo Boer War (11 Oct 1899- 31 May 1902), the British did away with the arrangement.

 On 19 February 1896 Vrededorp, Braamfontein, Fordsburg and the Malay Location (later renamed Pageview) were flattened as a result of a huge explosion caused by a locomotive that reversed into two railway trucks that contained 1955 tons of unstable dynamite.
 This explosion is commonly known as the "Great Dynamite Explosion".

-In 1908 the Indigency Commission started to criticize the living conditions of blacks in and around Johannesburg.
-This triggered a series of inter-related events.
-1909 - the Johannesburg Municipal Commission suggested to make surveyed land available to "natives and other non Europeans".
-1910 - Despite strong objections from the black community that they will be excluded from constitutional proceedings, the Union of South-Africa comes into being.
-Shortly after, in 1911, the first of many labour disputes happened.
-The next to follow was the founding of the South African Native National Congress (SANNC) in 1912, which later changed its name to African National Congress (ANC).
-By 1914 the situation deteriorated to such an extent that the Union Government had to place Johannesburg under Martial Law.

-By 1920 strikes and riots were at the order of the day and on the 29th of February a group of black people riot close to Vrededorp.
-In 1923 the Native (Urban Areas) Act is passed.
-This Act forced local authorities to take responsibility for the housing of Black citizens who live and work in their areas.
-By 1927 the Western Native Township was extended by an extra 1000 houses.
-The responsibility for the management of Native Affairs moved from the town's Parks Department to the Town Council.
-They appointed Graham Ballenden to fulfill this role.
-This appointment made him responsible for the black communities' housing.
-Soon after, the Johannesburg Council appointed a committee to take care of the Native Affairs.